-- (A) This Policy may be amended by a majority vote of the members of the MEC, which may consult with any other Medical Staff leader or leadership body as may be necessary. - (B) Notice of all proposed amendments shall also be provided to each voting member of the Medical Staff at least 14 days prior to the MEC meeting.
-Any voting member of the Medical Staff may submit written comments to the MEC. - (C) No amendment shall be effective unless and until it has been approved by the Board. - (D) All amendments to this Policy that are approved by the Board shall be forwarded to the Covenant Health Legal Department, which shall comment on the amendments and shall forward them to Covenant Medical Center for consideration by its MEC.
+- (A) This Policy may be amended by a majority vote of the members of the MEC, which may consult with any other Medical Staff leader or leadership body as may be necessary. - (B) No amendment shall be effective unless and until it has been approved by the Board.